veerapandi2100/shop/README.md

 4. Create an API to create order, update order, cancel order.

-5. Create an api to list ordered products based on the customer.
-(Should include search and sort functionality)
+5. Create an api to list ordered products based on the customer. (include search and sort functionality)

 6. Api to list ordered product count based on date.